 The redesigned SAT is much more content based than the previous version, so if you're planning to take the new SAT make sure you understand what will be on it.
 Also, keep in mind that the ACT still tests more grammar and math concepts than the new SAT does.

 Check Whether You Need to Take the Essay

-Both the ACT enhanced writing test and the new SAT essay will be optional, so before registering for either test, make sure you know whether you need to take the essay.
+Both the ACT Writing test and the new SAT essay are optional, so before registering for either test, make sure you know whether you need to take the essay.
 Requirements vary depending on what schools you're applying to, so if you aren't sure where you want to apply, you may want to go ahead and sign up for the essay.